 - Parks and Recreation (NBC) - preempted.

 Summing it up.
-Repeats of Family Guy-last Sun, Go On sneak peek were impressive for the week.
-Everything else was OK (such as repeats of The Big Bang Theory, Modern Family) or just plain old terrible (such as repeats of Raising Hope, Last Man Standing).
+Repeats of The Big Bang Theory & Two and a Half Men was impressive for the week.
+Everything else was OK (such as repeats of 2 Broke Girls, Last Man Standing, Mike & Molly) or just plain old terrible (such as repeats of New Girl and The Mindy Project).

 New on DVD/Blu-ray (March/April)